xyou365/AutoRclone/Readme.md

 If you are not Gsuite admin or do not care about the member limitation of Team Drive, just use script of `folderclone` to add `sa` accounts into Team Drive.

+Enable the Drive API in [Python Quickstart](https://developers.google.com/drive/api/v3/quickstart/python) and save the `credentials.json` into project root path if you have not done it in **Step 2**.

 - Add service accounts into your source Team Drive:
 `python3 masshare.py -d SharedTeamDriveSrcID`